euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 channels to share its data: `SQL dump downloads`_ *via* FTP and `web services`_.
-Both channels have different characteristics - FTP should be used by organizations, that would like to have their own private instance of ChEMBL database, with an ability to modify data and without any limitations of how frequently data can be retrieved.
+Both channels have different characteristics - FTP should be used by organizations, that would like to have their own private instance of ChEMBL database.
-This method requires downloading a large SQL dump file and a private machine (physical or virtual), which will host database server.
+This method requires downloading a SQL dump file and hosting on a machine (physical or virtual).
-Because this method requires some non-trivial hardware infrastructure, it can be expensive.
-On the other hand, web services provide ChEMBL data over HTTP(S), using well defined and documented RESTful protocol.
+This approach can be expensive, both in terms of time and hardware infrastructure costs.
+An alternative approach to accessing the ChEMBL data, is to use the ChEMBL web services.
-This method should be used by developers, who wish to create simple web sites, RIAs or mobile applications, consuming chemical and biological data.
+This method, which is supported with detailed online documentation and examples, should be used by developers, who wish to create simple web sites, RIAs or mobile applications, consuming chemical and biological data.

-The ChEMBL team uses Python to streamline delivering data using both methods.
+The ChEMBL team uses Python to deliver the SQL dumps and web services to end users.
-In case of SQL dumps, `Django ORM`_ is employed to export data from `Oracle`_ database, used by ChEMBL in production, into two other popular formats:
-`MySQL`_ and `PostgreSQL`_.
+In the case of the SQL dumps, `Django ORM`_ is employed to export data from a production `Oracle`_ database into two other popular formats: `MySQL`_ and `PostgreSQL`_.
-The `Django data model`_, which describes the ChEMBL database schema, is responsible for translating incompatible data types, indicating possible problems with data during `migration process`_, which is fully automated.
+The `Django data model`_, which describes the ChEMBL database schema, is responsible for translating incompatible data types, indicating possible problems with data during the fully automated `migration process`_.
 After data is populated to separate Oracle, MySQL and PostgreSQL instances, it is carefully verified and SQL dumps are produced.

-Django ORM is used by web services [WS15]_ as well.
+The Django ORM is also used by web services [WS15]_.
 This technique simplifies implementing data filtering, ordering and pagination without having to embed raw SQL statements inside the code.
-The whole ChEMBL web services code base is written in Python using `Django framework`_, `Tastypie`_ for exposing REST resources and `Gunicorn`_ as an application server.
+The whole ChEMBL web services code base is written in Python using `Django framework`_, `Tastypie`_ (used to expose RESTful resources) and `Gunicorn`_ (used as an application server).
 In production, Oracle is used as a database engine and `MongoDB`_ for caching results.
-Thanks to ORM, the same codebase can be used with open source database engines as well, which is used in a project called MyChEMBL, described below.
+The ORM allows for the same codebase to be used with open source database engines.

 Currently ChEMBL web services provide 18 distinct resource endpoints, each of which allows to retrieve single resource by ID, multiple resources in bulk and apply advanced filtering and ordering of data in JSON, JSONP, XML and YAML formats.
-For convenient use in web pages using AJAX technique, CORS mechanism is implemented.
+The web services also support CORS, which allows them to be accessed *via* AJAX calls from web pages.
 There is also an `online documentation`_, that allows users to perform web services calls from a web browser.